CSCI4850/S18-team2-project/README.md

 Your machine needs to have the following installed for this project:
 1. Python 3.3 or better.
 This is required to run the Jupyter Notebook.
 You can find the latest version on https://www.python.org/downloads/

 2. Jupyter Notebook.
 The source file including the demo is written in the Jupyter Notebook.
-You can find instructions on how to install Jupyter Notebook on https://jupyter.org/install
+You can find instructions on how to install Jupyter Notebook at https://jupyter.org/install

 3. TensorFlow.
 This is required for Keras.
-You can find instructions on how to install on https://www.tensorflow.org/install/
+You can find instructions on how to install at https://www.tensorflow.org/install/

 4. Keras.
 This project used keras libraries.
-You can find instructions on how to install on https://keras.io/#installation
+You can find instructions on how to install at https://keras.io/#installation

+5. Pandas.
+Pandas is a required package for loading and preprocessing of the data.
+You can find instructions on how to install at https://pandas.pydata.org/pandas-docs/stable/install.html

 ### Installing